okta/okta-developer-docs/packages/@okta/vuepress-site/guides/custom-hosted-signin/overview/index.md

 You can add any HTML, CSS, or JavaScript to the page that you want.

 **Can I customize the sign-in page per-application or with multiple brands?**
 Yes.
-See the [Per-Application Customization](../-/customization-examples/#per-application-customization) section later in this guide.
+See the <GuideLink link="../customization-examples/#per-application-customization/">Per-Application Customization</GuideLink> section later in this guide.

 ## Before You Begin
 Before you can get started customizing your hosted sign-in page, you must have already customized your Okta URL domain.